bcnmy/docs/docs/Account/methods.md

      nonceKey can be initialised at any arbitrary number and incremented as one builds user operations to be sent in parallel.
 The nonceKey will create a batch or space in which the nonce can safely increment without colliding with other transactions.
 The nonceOverride will directly override the nonce and should only be used if you know the order in which you are sending the userOps.

-  5. forceEncodeForBatch (`boolean`): When a transactions array is passed, by default the Biconomy SDK encodes it for executeBatch() executor function and execute() function for single transaction.
-However, in some cases, there may be a preference to encode a single transaction for a batch, especially if the custom module only decodes for executeBatch.
-In such cases, set this flag to true; otherwise, it remains false by default.
+  3. params (`ModuleInfo`): This param can be used to pass session validation module parameters.
+Refer to the tutorial to learn more about the session keys.

+     ```ts
+     type ModuleInfo = {
+       sessionID?: string;
+       sessionSigner?: Signer;
+       sessionValidationModule?: string;
+       additionalSessionData?: string;
+       batchSessionParams?: SessionParams[];
+     };
+     ```

-  6. paymasterServiceData (`SponsorUserOperationDto`): The `paymasterServiceData` includes details about the kind of sponsorship and payment token in case mode is ERC20.
+  4. paymasterServiceData (`PaymasterUserOperationDto`): The `paymasterServiceData` includes details about the kind of sponsorship and payment token in case mode is ERC20.
 It contains information about the paymaster service, which is used to calculate the `paymasterAndData` field in the user operation.
 Note that this is only applicable if you're using Biconomy paymaster.

      ```ts
-     type SponsorUserOperationDto = {
+     type PaymasterUserOperationDto = {
        mode: PaymasterMode;
        calculateGasLimits?: boolean; //this flag defaults to true, signifying the paymaster will undertake gas limit calculations to ensure efficient operation execution
        expiryDuration?: number;